samerlahoud/tutorial-lpwan-iot/WPMC-19/back-matter.md

     - Combination of simulation, mathematical modeling and measurement campaigns
     - Performance evaluations should take into account collisions and duty cycle in LoRaWAN, scheduling and signaling in NB-IoT

-#### Global performance
+#### Tyocal LoRaWAN performance
-- LoRaWAN shows coverage limitations compared to NB-IoT especially in indoor dense urban environments
+- LoRaWAN shows coverage limitations, in comparison with NB-IoT, especially in indoor dense urban environments
 - Collisions hinder the performance of LoRaWAN in heavy loaded networks

-#### Typical performance of NB-IoT
+#### Tyocal LoRaWAN performance
-- In order to maximize data rates, multi-tone transmissions are preferred for good radio conditions, while single-tone enable to combat harsh conditions
+- No coverage outage is observed for a cell radius of 4 km in indoor dense urban environments
-- No coverage outage is observed for a cell radius of 4 km in an indoor dense urban environment
+- In order to maximize data rates, multi-tone transmissions are preferred for good radio conditions, while single-tone transmissions enable to combat harsh conditions
-- The capacity of a deployment can scale up to 200 000 devices sending 5 packets per hour
+- The capacity of an NB-IoT deployment can scale up to 200 000 devices sending 5 packets per hour

 ### Conclusions (3/3)
 - What are the challenges for optimizing the performance of LoRaWAN and NB-IoT?